-The Level 2 marketable securities primarily include U.S treasury and government agency securities, corporate debt securities, state and local municipal securities, and variable-rate demand notes.
+The Level 2 marketable securities primarily include U.S treasury and government agency securities, corporate debt securities, state and local municipal securities, variable-rate demand notes, and certificates of deposit.
 Fair values are based on quoted market prices for similar assets or liabilities or determined using inputs that use readily observable market data that are actively quoted and can be validated through external sources, including third-party pricing services, brokers and market transactions.
 We review the pricing techniques and methodologies of the independent pricing service for Level 2 investments and believe that its policies adequately consider market activity, either based on specific transactions for the security valued or based on modeling of securities with similar credit quality, duration, yield and structure that were recently traded.
 We monitor security-specific valuation trends and we make inquiries with the pricing service about material changes or the absence of expected changes to understand the underlying factors and inputs and to validate the reasonableness of the pricing.

 Assets and liabilities recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as fixed assets, operating lease right-of-use-assets, goodwill, other intangible assets and other assets.
 These assets are measured at fair value if determined to be impaired.
-We recorded impairment charges for operating lease right-of-use assets of \$0.4 million in cost of sales and impairment charges for fixed assets of \$1.7 million in selling, general and administrative expenses on the consolidated statement of income for the year ended January 28, 2023.
-We recorded impairment charges for operating right-of-use assets of \$2.1 million in costs of sales and impairment charges for fixed assets of \$0.1 million in selling, general and administrative expenses on the consolidated statement of income for the year ended January 29, 2022.
+We recorded impairment charges for operating lease right-of-use assets of \$1.3 million in cost of sales.
+We recorded impairment charges for fixed assets and goodwill of \$1.6 million and \$41.1 million, respectively, in selling, general and administrative expenses on the consolidated statement of (loss) income for the year ended February 3, 2024.
+We recorded impairment charges for operating right-of-use assets of \$0.4 million in costs of sales and impairment charges for fixed assets of \$1.7 million in selling, general and administrative expenses on the consolidated statement of (loss) income for the year ended January 28, 2023.